-Jess Jude, Administrative Assistant, provides office support to Blueprint professional staff, and helps to coordinate and anticipate the needs of Blueprint partner organizations.
+Jess Jude, Executive Administrative Assistant, provides office support to Blueprint professional staff, and helps to coordinate and anticipate the needs of Blueprint partner organizations.
 They have a passion for supporting the crucial work of social justice broadly, and especially in the areas of racial justice, reproductive justice, queer, youth & collective liberation, and they are excited to support the organizations working to make a collective impact on social conditions in North Carolina and across the south.
 Jess has played the role of organizer, fundraiser, facilitator, consultant, planner and instigator broadly across the movement for 10 years.
 Jess is the Board Co-Chair of the Southern Vision Alliance, and has a degree in Gender, Sexuality & Women's Studies with concentrations in African American Studies and Queer Health & Theory from Virginia Commonwealth University.

 Contact Jess at email@example.com